 I started playing sports when I was five and played tee-ball, soccer, and basketball.
 I played goalie in soccer up until high school.
 My father coached the team, and we won many championships growing up.
 I still play some basketball, but as you get older life changes, and it is much harder to play.

 Middle school was probably the toughest years of my life.
 So much change occurs in middle school.
-I became a bully...something I am not very proud about, but at the time I felt it was survival.
+Was an anti-bully when I was in public school then bully in private school...something I am not very proud about, but at the time I felt it was survival.
 In the 7th grade I got all Ds and Fs.
 You would think that I would have been held back...but I was assigned to the 8th grade.
 My parents were pretty upset about the situation and had a conference with all the teachers.
 All of the teachers with the exception of the reading teacher said I should move forward to the 8th grade.
 They knew full well that had I been held back I would have been a bigger problem than I already was.
 My mother told them that I would be held back and go to a private school.
 After they found that out...they said it was a great idea.
 Not their problem anymore.

 During this process, my mom found out that I had a tracking problem with my eyes.
 This was causing me to read slowly to the point of frustration.
 It took six months working on eye exercises to correct the problem.
 I went to Sylvan learning center and got my reading problem fixed in about a year.